vatsaraj/sunbird.org-docs/developer-docs/installation/developer_installation.md

 ## Set up the Application

 These instructions install Sunbird version 1.9.
 The code examples provided here are Linux based.
-However, they should not differ when executed on Windows<sup>(R)</sup>.
-If you face any problems using the Windows<sup>(R)</sup> command-line shell or PowerShell then try using Cygwin<sup>(R)</sup> to install Sunbird on your desktop or laptop.
+For installation on WINDOWS<sup>(R)</sup> it is suggested that you use a Linux like command line terminal emulator like Git Bash.

 1. Launch a command-line terminal

-1. Ensure that the system **PATH** variable contains the paths where **git**, **node**, **nodemon** and **gulp** are located
+2. Ensure that the system **PATH** variable contains the paths where **git**, **node**, **nodemon**, **gulp** and **ng** are located.
 > If you are unable to find an executable with the name **node**, check for **nodejs**

 3. Change the directory into the folder that you have designated as the top level folder of the Sunbird application

-3. Clone the Sunbird portal github repository using the following command:
+4. Clone the Sunbird portal github repository using the following command:

     ```
     git clone https://github.com/project-sunbird/sunbird-portal.git
     ```

-3. Checkout the files tagged with version 1.9 using the following commands:
+5. Checkout the files tagged with version 1.9 using the following commands:

     ```
     cd sunbird-portal
     git checkout tags/v1.9 -b 1.9
     ```

-3. Build the nodejs packages that are required by the Sunbird application using the following commands:
+6. Build the nodejs packages that are required by the Sunbird application using the following commands:

     ```
     cd src/app
+    npm install
     gulp download:editors
-    npm install
     cd client
     npm install
     ```
+    The both the install commands will take a while to complete.

 ## Configuring the Environment & Services Stack